twisted/twisted/docs/web/howto/web-in-60/dynamic-content.rst

-Taking care of some of the necessary imports first, we'll import :api:`twisted.web.server.Site <Site>`, the :api:`twisted.internet.reactor <reactor>`, and :api:`twisted.internet.endpoints <endpoints>` :
+Taking care of some of the necessary imports first, we'll import :api:`twisted.web.server.makeServer <makeServer>`, the :api:`twisted.internet.reactor <reactor>`, and :api:`twisted.internet.endpoints <endpoints>` :